checht71/AI-Notes/AI Vault/General AI Notes/3. Deployment/Strategies/A. Web Deployment (REST APIs)/Choose a Serving Framework.md

 ## TorchServe
 The [[PyTorch Basics|PyTorch]] version of TensorFlow serving.
 ## ML Flow
 A framework that takes care of the entire life cycle of a machine learning project.
 ML Flow model is a standard that allows you to package an AI model for production.
 You can 'dockerize' your AI model easily with this.
-It can only be easily deployed into SageMaker and [[Azure Guide|Azure]].
+It can only be easily deployed into SageMaker and [[Azure SSH & Remote Desktop|Azure]].
 ## Seldon
 Another framework that takes care of the entire life cycle of a model.
 It is the best and easiest out of the 3, but it is not free or open source.
 ## KServe